orocos/rtt_ros_integration/rtt_roscomm/README.md

   the writing thread immediately publishs the message (publishing only).
   This is not real-time safe.

+Note that if `TOPIC_NAME` is prefixed with a tilde `~`, it will be resolved to the process's private namespace, similarly to how topic names are resolved in rospy.

 #### ROS Services

 This package provides both a global RTT service and a task-scoped service for